Mc-Zen/tidy/typst-doc.typ

 /// - allow-breaking (boolean): Whether to allow breaking of parameter description blocks.
 /// - omit-empty-param-descriptions (boolean): Whether to omit description blocks for
 ///           Parameters with empty description.
+/// - show-function (function): Function to use to show the documentation for a single
+///           function.
+This can be used to customize the look of the documentation.
+/// - show-outline (function): Function to use to show the documentation for a single
+/// - sort (auto, none, function): Function to use to sort the function documentations.
+///           With `auto`, they are sorted alphabetatically by name and with `none` they
+///           are not sorted.
 /// -> content
 #let show-module(
   module-doc,